TolesaD/telegram-ocr-bot/README.md

 # Telegram Image-to-Text Converter Bot

-A powerful Telegram bot that converts images to text using OCR technology with multi-language support and various text formatting options.
+It is a powerful Telegram bot that converts images to text using OCR technology with multi-language support and various text formatting options.

 ## Features